luisawatkins/orbitdb-storacha-bridge/README.md

 ## What This Does

 So far mainly, "Backup and restore between **OrbitDB databases** and **Storacha/Filecoin** with or without identity preservation.
 Works in both Node.js and browser environments (the latter at this time only without identity preservation)

+## What we want to accomplish (and demonstrate)

+If Alice & Bob working on the same OrbitDB without

+- 24/7 internet connection between their browsers or via
+- a signalling or relay server which is live pinning their OrbitDB (e.g. OrbitDB-Voyager)

+... can backup and restore their work to Storacha to space via

+- a complete Storacha backup / restore or
+- a OrbitDB CustomStorage (for the entries only)

+So that Alice is finishing work, Bob can load it from a Storacha Store!

+Remark: In theory Alice & Bob don't need to restore anything if they are connected directly via peer-to-peer.
+Hence: This should be only for emergency e.g. when both Alice & Bob loose their data or devices for some reason.
+Then a new Alice or Bob can come and restore the work from Storacha.

 ## RoadMap